NilimaKD/lila-reports/README.md

 3. The file will now be visible in the "drive" subfolder of the data pane.

 ## Copy Data from GDrive to Kaggle

+1. Download root dir from GDrive.
+The directory will be zipped and downloaded.
+2. Create a Kaggle Dataset by uploading the zip file.
+Kaggle will automatically unzip the file and re-create the GDrive directory structure.
+3. Share the dataset with all collaborators.
+4. Attach the dataset to every notebook that needs it.